IP-CAM/secure-my-admin/README.txt

 Email :razorin.works@gmail.com
 Website:https://code.google.com/p/secure-my-admin/

-Thank you for supporting this extension and please dont forget to rate it ( Click 5 Stars )
+Thank you for supporting this extension and please don't forget to rate it ( Click 5 Stars )

-This extension adds additional keys and value to the administrator login to prevent people from accessing and hacking .
+This extension adds additional keys and value to the administrator login to prevent people from accessing and hacking.

 The implementation of the plugin "SecureMyAdmin" does not prevent 100% penetration of the opencart system.